Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 ### Spoof Detection

 Spoof detection is where we attempt to detect unusual activity.
 We analyze the signals to see if there are any unusual combinations.
 For example, if a User-Agent indicates it is coming running on a Windows Operating System, but the browser is reporting it is Safari.
-Another example of unusual activity is if the screen resolution is desktop, but the User-Agent indicates it is a mobile device.
+Another instance of unusual activity is if the screen resolution is desktop, but the User-Agent indicates it is a mobile device.
 These are all indications of someone attempting to change the appearance of the person connecting to your website.
 Any signs that suggest the possibility of spoofing indicate a bot trying to hide its appearance.
 Therefore, we label this visitor as an unknown bot.

 ### Bot Detection